 The person who has been given the authorization to represent the owner must show up to the meeting in person and cast a ballot for the owner’s vote to count.

 Unless your provincial, state law or governing documents say otherwise, you can appoint just about anybody to be your proxy.
 So, an owner could ask their neighbor, their spouse, or even a friend to vote on their behalf.

 It probably makes sense to appoint another owner, or at the very least, someone you trust.
 You don’t want someone to betray your wishes and vote for a representative who you did not want to elect.

-Many associations have a standard proxy form which designates the board’s secretary as a proxy for owners who are unable to attend board meetings and have no one who can attend the meeting for them.
+Many associations have a standard proxy form which designates the board’s secretary as a proxy for owners who are unable to attend board meetings or appoint a proxy to represent them.